 Tucked away off Ghuznee St, Husk is home to Choice Bros brewery and Karamu Coffee, combining two of the capital's favourite pasttimes in one great spot.

 Expect live music, pizza and local art donning the walls.
 If it's a nice day we recommend taking your craft beer outdoors and lounging in Glover Park on Rogue and Vagabond's plush beanbags.
 You might even spot resident bulldog Bruce.

-In the premises of a former after-hours policeman's bar, Hashigo Zake has become an underground haven for the serious beer fan.
+In the premises of a former policeman's bar, Hashigo Zake has become an underground haven for the serious beer fan.
 Their tap lineup is unfailingly interesting, and their fridges always stocked with the best brews from around the Pacific Rim.

 Hidden away down Edward St, Little Beer Quarter (LBQ to its mates) is not a place you'll likely stumble across.
 This cosy joint boasts 14 taps, two handpulls and around 100 bottled varieties in the fridge.